collective/collective.lazysizes/README.rst

 `lazysizes`_ is a fast, SEO-friendly and self-initializing lazyloader for images (including responsive images picture/srcset), iframes, scripts/widgets and much more.
 It also prioritizes resources by differentiating between crucial in view and near view elements to make perceived performance even faster.

+By using this package you can expect reductions of up to 80% in load time, 75% in page size and 50% in number of requests.

 Mostly Harmless
 ===============